dkl/launchpad-freebasic.dkl/readme.txt

   The main reason to have libfreebasic-dev separated from the package containing fbc is because that's how libraries typically are packaged. libfreebasic-dev isn't intended to be used without fbc, but it could be.
-Also, this hints at the possibility at a shared libfreebasic.so in the future.
+Also, this hints at the possibility of a shared libfreebasic.so in the future.

 What to do here:

-  ./debian-freebasic-bootstrap.sh
-    Builds the freebasic-bootstrap Debian source package.

   1. For packaging a new FB version, update the version number in config.sh
   2. Update debian/* files as needed, especially the debian/changelog
-  3. Build source packages
+  3. Run ./build-normal.sh to build the normal "freebasic" source package (will build-depend on itself), or ./build-bootstrap.sh to build the "freebasic-bootstrap" source package.
   4. check lintian etc., maybe repeat
-  5. upload last built packages
+  5. upload source packages to Launchpad

 Some information on the FreeBASIC Compiler:

   FreeBASIC is a programming language influenced mostly by QBASIC, C, C++, VisualBasic.
 The FreeBASIC Compiler (fbc) compiles .bas source files to native code, like gcc does with .c files.

   fbc has multiple code-generation backends:
    * an x86-assembly backend which generates .asm files directly. (x86 only)